y-hatano-github/go-clock/README.md

 ![goclock](goclock.gif)

 # What is this?
-Analog clock written in Golang.
+CUI base analog clock written in Golang.

 ## How to get and run the code.
 ### 1st step